TeamFAPS/PSVita-RE-tools/README.md

 	Linux: libusb-1.0-0, readline (their dev packages)

 First you must compile everything, we may provide a Windows x86_64 binary due to the complexity of its compilation (this includes the plugin (root folder), usbhost_pc, and pspsh).

 The compiled plugin is a kernel plugin and should go under the *KERNEL section of the config.txt included with taihen.
 (You may use a plugin launcher such as the one xerpi has made)

-When you are sure the plugin is running*, follow the next steps according to your OS:
+When you are sure that the plugin is running, follow the next steps according to your OS:

 - Linux:
 	You may just run “usbhostfs_pc” in SUPER USER mode.
 Then run pspsh and connect the vita.